riley-v/4F90-Project/README.md

 # Execution Tracing-Based Bad Smell Detection
 This project provides TraceCompass EASE scripts that highlight potentially problematic threads in TraceCompass views (example screenshot below).
-Threads are highlighted based on statistical metrics calculated using trace data (implementation details [here](Implementations/).
+Threads are highlighted based on statistical metrics calculated using trace data (implementation details [here](Implementations/)).
 Users must have TraceCompass installed on their computer, as well as the following add-ons:
 * Trace Compass Scripting (Incubation)
 * Trace Compass Scripting Javascript (Incubation)
 * Trace Compass Filters (Incubation)

-The project uses the concept of bad smells to define threads as potentially problematic.
+The project uses the concept of bad smells (explained [here](Bad-Smells/)) to define threads as potentially problematic.
 The following runtime bad smells can be highlighted:
 * CPU Hog
 * Thread Swamping
 * Priority Inversion